 - a) Environment Parameter The value of an environment parameter can either be set in the ROC / administration / Environment Configuration or via an action.
-When creating a deployment any environment parameters within the application will be updated with the relevant environment parameter. - b) Release Parameter Release Parameters can be updated using the manifest file that can be created from the deployment template or using an action.
+When creating a deployment any environment parameters within the application will be updated with the relevant environment parameter. - i.
+Environment Parameters are automatically created during an upgrade for any parameters that has the value set within the Environments tab - b) Release Parameter Release Parameters can be updated using the manifest file that can be created from the deployment template or using an action.

 The Artifact deployment methodology within Release Automation 5.0 has been enhanced so there is no longer the requirement to specify how an artifact is retrieved.
-The artifact definitions are exposed within the Designer UI as parameters, if these parameters are used within a published process that is used within a deployment plan the artifacts are automatically either copied to the relevant execution servers that will take part in the deployment or to an artifact cache on the agent machines.
+The artifact defintions are exposed within the Designer UI as parameters, if these parameters are used within a published process that is used within a deployment plan the artifacts are automatically either copied to the relevant execution servers that will take part in the deployment or to an artifact cache on the agent machines.
 Any artifact copy processes within the application should be reviewed and modified to utlise this new functionality.
 Utilising the artifact cache will speed up the deployment time as the artifacts are copied locally instead of over the network.